Retire Before Dad

 Learn More about M1 Finance

-Dividend Reinvestment Fidelity
+Dividend Reinvestment at Fidelity

 Many investors open their first account with Fidelity through their employer 401(k).
 That’s because Fidelity is the leading administrator for employer-sponsored retirement plans.